Dileepvemula/ElevatorApp/readme.md

 1. Run the program and follow the on-screen instructions.
 2. Enter the total number of floors in the building when prompted.
 3. Choose to start the elevator at ground level and provide inside and outside floor requests as needed.
 Use -1 as the exit key from inside the elevator.

+## Unit Tests

+Unit tests for this project are located in the `Tests` folder.
+These tests ensure the functionality and correctness of the Elevator class and its methods.
+To run the unit tests:

+1. Navigate to the `Tests` folder in your terminal or command prompt.
+2. Run the unit tests using a testing framework such as NUnit or MSTest.
+3. Ensure that all tests pass successfully to validate the functionality of the Elevator class.

 ## How to Run